25 Things You Need In Your Winter Emergency Car Kit

 What Other Items Should I Carry In My Vehicle?

 Having a winter emergency car kit is essential when travelling in your vehicle.
-However, other oversized items may not be able to fit inside a standard winter emergency car kit.
-These items, while larger, are still important and should also be kept in your vehicle for emergencies.
+However, other oversized items may not fit inside a standard winter emergency car kit.
+These items, while larger, are still essential and should also be kept in your vehicle for emergencies.

-A foldable shovel may be all you need to get out of a snowdrift.
-A shovel can also be used to dig out from heavy snowfall.
+A foldable shovel may be all you need to escape a snowdrift.
+A portable shovel can also be used to dig out from heavy snowfall.
+Remember, when you shovel, it's best to lift with your legs, avoid shovelling too much at once, and take breaks if needed.

 A snow brush or ice scraper can help keep windows clear from dirt, debris, ice or snow.
 As these come in various sizes, ensure that the size purchased can adequately clean your vehicle.